vleguenn/PyNEMO/Python/docs/source/installation.rst

 Installation
 ============
-This page is installation to pyNEMO
+This page provides a guide to installing pyNEMO.

 Dependencies
 ^^^^^^^^^^^^